 As a certified teacher with ten years experience, I can honestly say that there are underlying problems with the way the school is being managed.
 After viewing my child's work and listening to my child speak to me about what was going on in her classroom at Banff, I've concluded that many of the claims on the website in regards to the curriculum are untrue.
 When you tour Banff please keep in mind that anything the admin tells you regarding extracurriculars might be cut after you sign the contract with no explanation.
 Also, be aware that the science experiment worksheets your child brings home may not actually be taking place.
 The school is too cheap to provide the materials for those experiments.
 I would urge any parent interested in Banff to compare the tuition at Banff and notice how low it is compared to the other private schools in the area.
 THAT is how they hook you.
 Then, they get you to sign a contract saying that you are obligated to pay full tuition for the school year even if you withdraw your child for ANY reason.
 The fact that they make you sign something like this should be a red flag!
-We were basically conned out of $9,000.
 Many of the positive reviews here are from students who don't know any better or parents who only have their kids here because they like the warm fuzzy environment.
 The curriculum as a whole is horrible.
 If you want to know what your child should be learning, please refer to the TEKS.
 Those are the Texas standards.
 The Banff does a poor job of keeping up with the public schools.
 Please pay attention to the negative reviews.
 They are true.

 Our daughter's teacher made my daughter copy answers from the board for a science experiment that never really happened.
 The work is sent home to fool parents because the school is too cheap to purchase simple items like thermometers for experiments.